fortuity/subdomain-authentication/README.markdown

 This application requires Rails version 2.3.5.
 Some of the code shown here will not work in older versions of Rails.

 This application was written before the release of Rails 3.0.
-Things will change significantly in Rails 3.0 so this application will likely not work with Rails 3.0.
+Things changed significantly in Rails 3.0 so this application will not work with Rails 3.0.
+Instead, for a complete example implementation of [Rails 3 subdomains with authentication](http://github.com/fortuity/rails3-subdomain-devise), using Devise, with a detailed tutorial, see: [http://github.com/fortuity/rails3-subdomain-devise](http://github.com/fortuity/rails3-subdomain-devise)

 To use this application, you need to install